Open to work

 No way.

 Content design requires precision.
+Each and every day, over months and years.

 Someone who can give you 100%.

-Now this is inspiring
+Now isn't this inspiring?

 Why I love it